rayhog/aviator-jekyll-template/_documentation/tql1.04.md

   `Match (myalias:node)-[another_alias:RELATIONSHIP]`
   <br>

-  #### Building a MATCH query<br>
+  #### Overview of creating a MATCH query<br>

   <br>
-  To create a MATCH statement you must identify the location of your information and use the following guide to help you to build your query:
+  To create a MATCH statement you must identify the nodes that store the infromaiton you require, and use the following guide to help you to build your query:

    1. Select the Nodes that you want to use in your query.<br>
    2. Identify the node attributes that store the information you require.<br>
-   3. Select relationships to connect nodes that hold the data that you require.<br>
+   3. Select any relationships to connect nodes that hold your required data.<br>
    4. Write your MATCH statement

   <br>
   Here’s some examples:
   <br>
-  <b>Objective:</b> To find software that contains the name Adobe.<br>
+  <b>Objective:</b> To find software that is named Adobe.<br>

     * The Software Product node has an attribute called name.<br>
-    * We use MATCH to select the SOFTWARE_PRODUCT node and the name attribute to filter for Adobe.<br>
+    * We use MATCH to select the `SOFTWARE_PRODUCT` node and the `name` attribute to filter for Adobe.<br>
-    * For each Technopedia node, you can view the list of attributes on that page.<br>
+    * View the list of attributes that you can use on the Software Product page.<br>
-    * We have to use the WHERE clause with the equals operator to specify condition `name = "Adobe"`.<br>
+    * Use the WHERE clause with the equals operator to specify condition `name = "Adobe"`.<br>
   <br>
   `MATCH (s:SOFTWARE_PRODUCT) WHERE s.name = "Adobe" Return s`